 As established in § 3.2-202 of the Code of Virginia, the Virginia Farm Link program shall provide, but not be limited to the following: (i) assistance in the preparation of business plans for the transition of business interests; (ii) assistance in the facilitation of transfers of existing properties and agricultural operations to interested buyers; (iii) information on innovative farming methods and techniques; and (iv) research assistance on agricultural, financial, marketing, and other matters.
 The various components of the Virginia Farm Link program are described below.

 Virginia Farm Link Database

-Certified Farm Seeker Program
+Certified Farm Seeker

-Farm Transition Resources
+Farm Transition Events and Resources